Three Weeks (1924 film)

 Three Weeks is a 1924 American drama film directed by Alan Crosland.
 The movie is based on the 1907 novel of the same name by Elinor Glyn, and the title refers to the length of an affair by the Queen of Sardalia.
 Formerly a lost film, the FIAF database indicates a print is preserved by Russia's Gosfilmofond.
+That print formed the basis of a restoration by La Cineteca del Friuli.

 The novel had previously been made into the American film in 1914, directed by Perry N. Vekroff and starring Madlaine Traverse and George C. Pearce, and in a 1917 Hungarian film titled Három hét that was directed by Márton Garas.
 The 1924 production was the first to be authorized and supervised by Glyn, which was noted in advertising for the film.

 Plot

 As described in a film magazine review, the Queen of Sardalia, in a bad marriage with the brutal King Constantine II, leaves her dissipated husband for a trip to Switzerland.
 There she meets Paul Verdayne, a young Englishman, who becomes her lover.
 The King sends men to kill Paul, but he escapes them.
 After three weeks the Queen bids him farewell without revealing her identity.
 Three years later she sends for him.
 The lovers meet again, but she is slain by the King, who in turn dies at the hand of a servant.
 As time passes Paul becomes a great British statesman.
 Visiting Sardalia, he sees his son reigning as monarch of that country.